stuffedwombat/stuffedwombat.github.io/iiii.md

 Now, with large chunks ripped out of the games industry, Publishers are starting to focus their attention on smaller developers.

 As a tiny indie, your strongest asset is the personal voice you’ve cultivated over the years of learning your craft.
 Your style.
-This, much more than any market considerations, is what pushes people to recommend your game to their friends.
+This, much more than any market considerations, is what allows you to make games that people want to recommend to their friends.

-It’s been this kind genuine excitement that made low-to-no-budget games like Townscaper,  SNKRX, Pseudoregalia and Yomi Hustle so profitabie.
+As outlets and algorithms are focusing only on the stuff that's already popular, it’s been this word-of-mouth excitement that made low-to-no-budget games like Townscaper,  SNKRX, Pseudoregalia and Yomi Hustle so profitabie.
 These games were made by people with very specific interests and in defiance of current market logic.
 Thanks to their uniqueness (and low price point), they spread not by traditional marketing channels, but by word of mouth.

 This organic, genuine excitement is what publishers are hoping to buy into as they start to invest into tiny developers.
 Publishers can not pay someone to be truly excited about a game, but they can try to get a piece from a game that seem like it will inspire those kinds of feelings.